Physical Security is a Must

 Whether you’re touring a potential site or just vetting vendors over the phone, here are some things to look for:

-- 24×7 security guards – Automated security systems are a must-have, but trained security personnel are essential as well.
+Automated security systems are a must-have, but trained security personnel is essential as well.
 They can ensure processes are being followed, help prevent unauthorized access to areas, spot malicious activity, and prevent common theft of data and devices.

 FAQ: Should I Visit a Data Center Site Before I Sign a Contract?